1egoman/slick/docs/Commands.md

 # Commands

 Just like vim, slime has an expressive scripting system to help make the app better.
 Slime uses [lua](www.lua.org), a common embeddable scripting language.
-This means that many highter level changes--adding commands, logging output, and even macros--are easy to create without rebuilding slime.
+This means that many higher level changes--adding commands, logging output, and even macros--are easy to create without rebuilding slime.